Evidence for a high-z ISW signal from supervoids in the distribution of eBOSS quasars: Results

 Given these observed ($\Delta T^\mathrm{o}$) and simulated ($\Delta T^\mathrm{s}$) results, we evaluated a chi-square statistic with

 where indices $i,j$ correspond to radial bins measured from the stacked image in a given redshift slice.
 Under the fair assumption of Gaussian likelihoods, we then looked for the maximum of the $\mathcal{L}\sim$ exp$(-\chi^{2}/2)$ function in each redshift bin to determine the best-fit $A_{\rm ISW}$ amplitude and its uncertainties.
+This is a standard method in the field and it makes comparisons to other ISW results more straightforward.